CourantenCourant/Outil-traitement-corpus/rapport.md

 - Convertir son corpus au format Dataset

 ### What we did
-- We choose not to use pandas as our dataset is already in .parquet format.
+- We choose not to use pandas as our create_dataset.py generates .parquet file directly.
-- We use create_dataset.py to create a dataset.
+- We use create_dataset.py to create datasets.

 ### Explanation
 - After scrapping from EU, create_dataset.py creates a Dataset object with the following structure: